 To maintain independence from management, during every quarterly and special meeting of the Board, the independent directors hold in-camera sessions without the presence of management or non-independent directors.
 Such discussions are led by the Company's Lead Director.
 During Fiscal 2023, nine (9) in-camera sessions of the Board were held.
 Similarly, each committee holds in-camera sessions without members of management or non-independent directors at every quarterly meeting and at special meetings when appropriate, under the chairmanship of the committee chair.
-The Audit Committee held four (4) in-camera sessions, the CGN Committee held five (5) in-camera sessions and the HRC Committee held five (5) in-camera sessions during Fiscal 2023.
+The Audit Committee held four (4) in-camera sessions, the CGN Committee held five (5) in-camera sessions during Fiscal 2023.